Practicing self care during your period is all about bridging the gap between physical and emotional care.

 And if you happen to experience period pain and/or heavy periods, then adding some ginger to your golden milk will definitely help you.

-To get my golden milk recipe, check out this post on using turmeric for hormone balance.
+To get my golden milk recipe or to see where you can buy a golden milk blend, check out this post on using turmeric for hormone balance.

 7. Tap Into The Power of Essential Oils for Your Period